Tee for Two: Plot

-Tom tries to hit a real golf ball, but Jerry has cleaved it to make it useless.
-In retaliation, Tom places the ball's shell on his head and swings at Jerry, landing him right next to the hole.
-Jerry, with the ball still on his head, tries to gain balance but Tom blows at and forcibly inserts him in the hole.
-Tom then takes out his scorecard and falsely writes down "3" in his card, but Jerry expresses disapproval, causing him to write "33" instead.

-A series of violent antics eventually lead to Jerry placing a bee's nest on Tom's head.
-As bees swarm around Tom's head Tom slowly realizes the situation, dives out of the tree, and hides in a bush.
-Jerry, wanting to humiliate the cat, runs over the bush with a lawn mower revealing Tom shaved like a poodle.
-Tom, seeing the bees coming towards him, jumps out of his skin and runs off.
-The bees then chase Tom over a lake, where a stick of bamboo is seen; Tom hides underwater and uses the stick like a snorkel for breathing.
-Jerry whistles to get the bees' attention and leads them to the stick.
-A bee looks through the stick to see Tom, who spits water in its face in defiance.
-Enraged, and with Jerry's help, the bees dive-bomb through it, causing Tom to jump out and let out a scream with stinging bees in his mouth.
-Tom makes a run for it before they can fly after him while Jerry takes a driver and hits the golf ball, which hits Tom at a far distance, knocking him out.
+Tom wreaks havoc on a golf course, trying to play despite Jerry's interference.
+From hitting Jerry instead of the ball to being attacked by bees, Tom's attempts are met with comical failures.
+After a series of mishaps, including a humiliating encounter with a lawn mower, Tom is knocked out by Jerry's final swing.

 Production

 Like every short of Tom and Jerry during its first two decades, Tee for Two is directed by William Hanna and Joseph Barbera, with its score composed by Scott Bradley.
 The short is animated by Ray Patterson, Irven Spence, Pete Burness, and Kenneth Muse.

 Patterson animated the scene of Tom scoring his first hole with Jerry as the golf ball.
 For Spence, he animated the beginning scene of Tom desperately trying to hit his golf ball.
 For Burness, he animated the scenes of Jerry assisting Tom by both being the tee and holding up the tee.
 For Muse, he animated the scenes of Tom's first encounter with Jerry and Tom in the lake.
 Both Spence and Muse split the responsibilities of animating the chase of Tom by the bees.

 Spence has expressed his love for, and frustration towards, the sport of golf in his diary, which is assumed to inform his animation for the short.